leark/epi-capstone/proposal.md

 ### Project's Purpose or Goal: (What will it do for users?)

-  Purpose of the project is to create an app that's available both on desktop, online, and mobile devices that keeps track of coffee making workflow.
-User can input what type of brew method, weight, temperature, tasting notes and other pertinent information.
+  Purpose of the project is to create an app that's available on Windows that keeps track of coffee making workflow.
+User can input what type of brew method, weight, temperature, tasting notes and other information that can be viewed later.
+Electron is a Chromium based framework that can be used to build a desktop based application for Windows, Mac, and Linux.

 ### List the absolute minimum features the project requires to meet this purpose or goal: